-Definitions Amplitude: The maximum displacement of any particle from its mean position is called amplitude of the wave Period: The time taken for any particle to complete one vibration is called period of the wave Frequency: The number of vibration per second by a particle is called frequency (n). n = 1/T Wavelength: The distance between two consecutive particles of the medium which are in same phase Velocity: The distance travelled by the wave in one second is called velocity of the wave. $v = \lambda/T = n\lambda$ Define Simple Harmonic Progressive Wave and derive its equation in different forms: Wave which travels continuously in a given direction and the particles of the medium perform SHM about their mean position is called simple harmonic progressive wave.
+WAVE MOTION Definitions Amplitude: The maximum displacement of any particle from its mean position is called amplitude of the wave Period: The time taken for any particle to complete one vibration is called period of the wave Frequency: The number of vibration per second by a particle is called frequency (n). n = 1/T Wavelength: The distance between two consecutive particles of the medium which are in same phase Velocity: The distance travelled by the wave in one second is called velocity of the wave. $v = \lambda/T = n\lambda$ Properties of progressive waves - Particles vibrate about their mean positions performing SHM - All particles vibrate with same amplitude, period and frequency - The phase changes from one particle to another - · Each particle comes to rest momentarily at the extreme position - Particles attain max velocity when they cross the mean position - Energy is transferred along the wave.
+There is no transfer of matter - · Wave Velocity depends on the properties of the medium - Two types transverse and longitudinal

+· Both propagate through solids.
+Only longitudinal can propagate through fluids NOTE: If source performing SHM then the wave will be a sin or cos function of (x - vt) [if travelling along +ve x - axis] ==> y=Asin(kx - ωt) where $k=2\pi/\lambda = \omega/v$ Simple Harmonic Progressive Wave Derive its equation in different forms: (NOT IMP FOR THEORY) Wave which travels continuously in a given direction and the particles of the medium perform SHM about their mean position is called simple harmonic progressive wave.
 Let us consider a simple harmonic progressive wave travelling in the +ve X-axis direction.
 If y represents its displacement and x represents the position of the particle in the medium, then the relation between them can be graphically shown.